abdulxs/Advanced-Deep-Learning-Projects/README.md

 # Advanced-Deep-Learning-Projects
-A collection of advanced deep learning exercises done using Google Colab
+A collection of advanced deep learning implementations done using Google Colab